luke0han/midnight-catch/README.md

 This testing has been done for all user stories.

+### What Does Not Work
+- Facebook and Twitter links are to accounts that do not exist.

 ### Bugs
 - Getting an overlay on the gallery section to act as a link.